Creatone/owca/docs/measurement.rst

 Arguments
 ---------
-* node Component used for task discovery.
+* node: Component used for task discovery.
-* metrics_storage Storage to store platform, internal, resource and task metrics.
+* metrics_storage: Storage to store platform, internal, resource and task metrics.
-    (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)

 * action_delay: Iteration duration in seconds (None disables wait and iterations).
     (defaults to 1 second)
 * rdt_enabled: Enables or disabled support for RDT monitoring.